Computer-Programming-A/LightsOut/README.md

     }
 }
 ```
+2. Run the program.
+You should see a 5x5 grid of black squares.
+Now go the declaration `var grid` at the top of the program and change one of the `false` elements to `true`.
+Run the program and you should see the corresponding square in the grid switch to white.
 2. Complete the `flipLight(r, c)` function.
 It should switch the element at `grid[r][c]` to its opposite.
 3. Complete the `isValid(r,c)` function.
 It should return `true` if (r,c) is a valid position on the grid.
 In all other cases it should return `false`.
 4. Add code to `mousePressed()` that flips the lights at the four neighboring positions.